Promethyxx/oxyon/README.md

 Oxyon is a desktop multimedia toolkit built with Rust and [egui](https://github.com/emilide/egui).
 It handles file conversion, renaming, tagging and scraping in a single GUI application, with bundled binaries (ffmpeg, ffprobe, mkvpropedit) — no external tools to install.

-**Oxyon Office** is a lightweight variant with only document and image conversion, no bundled binaries and no API calls.
+**Oxyon Desk** is a lightweight variant with only document and image conversion, no bundled binaries and no API calls.

 Available in English and French.